ch0min/card_swiper_component/README.md

 KINDA DONE:
 - fix elevation so opacity doesn't give this bright inner effect when swiping - commented out elevation in styles for now as a fix
+- make so the nope and like appears a little later when panning ( might be fixed with new images, changed the hiddenTranslateX / 2 and put damping on withSpring effect. )